Zffu/MoxtJS/README.md

-# ShadowJS
+# ShadowsJS
-ShadowJS is a NodeJS web framework made to be easy to use, light and fast
+ShadowsJS is a NodeJS web framework made to be easy to use, light and fast